-August 2000, provides for the grant of incentive stock options ("ISOs") to full-time employees (who may also be Directors) and nonstatutory stock options ("NSOs") to non-employee Directors, consultants, customers, vendors or providers of significant services.
+Our 2000 Stock Option Plan (the "Plan"), adopted by the Company in August 2000, provides for the grant of incentive stock options ("ISOs") to full-time employees (who may also be Directors) and nonstatutory stock options ("NSOs") to non-employee Directors, consultants, customers, vendors or providers of significant services.
 The exercise price of any ISO may not be less than the fair market value of the Common Stock on the date of grant or, in the case of an optionee who owns more than 10% of the total combined voting power of all classes of our outstanding stock, not be less than 110% of the fair market value on the date of grant.
 The exercise price, in the case of any NSO, must not be less than 75% of the fair market value of the Common Stock on the date of grant.
-The amount reserved under the Plan is 500,000 options.
-At October 12, 2004, 47,500 options had been granted under the Plan, with 452,500 available for future issuance.
+The amount reserved under the Plan is 500,000 shares of common stock issuable under options.

-2003 CONSULTANT STOCK PLAN
+CONSULTANT STOCK PLAN